Azure-Samples/iot-edge-complementary-code/csharp/edge/README.md

 ```
 This setting is used in both *CompressionModule* and *MessageSimulatorModule* to raise the Docker context to the *csharp* root folder of the repo.
 This allows the *CompressionModule* Dockerfile to access the *Compression* library and the *MessageSimulatorModule* Dockerfile to access the sample messages in the *messages* folder.

 However, there is one problem with having the Docker build context at this level.
-During a build, the Docker client sends all of the files in the Docker context to the Docker server in a tar file.
-When running the Docker server locally, this overhead may not be noticeable, but its still overhead in the build process.
+During a build, the Docker client sends all of the files in the Docker context to the Docker server in a *tar* file.
+When running the Docker server locally, this overhead may not be noticeable, but it still adds overhead in the build process.
 Therefore, it should be efficient as possible.

 With the Docker context at the *csharp* folder level, all the code under the *cloud* subfolder is incorrectly included in the Docker context.